joschobart/hattrick_fun_with_flags/CONTRIBUTING.rst

 6. Edit the messages.po file under fun_with_flags/translation/<ISO 639-1 language code>/LC_MESSAGES.
 If you need an example, you can take a look at the German po-file here: fun_with_flags/translation/de/LC_MESSAGES/messages.po.

 7. Once finished, compile the strings into bytecode.
 This will generate the messages.mo-file.
+(Optional)

 .. code-block:: bash